sanni/cartreader/extras/byteswapper/readme.md

-A simple tool used to byteswap or wordswap N64 roms.
+A simple tool you can use to byteswap N64 roms to z64 fileformat.
-Made by Skelux.
+Made by Def.